josealejandro2928/demo-model-arch-basic-angular/README.md

 # Basic Reference Architecture Modeler
-This website allows users to create Reference Architecture in a vanilla way.
+This app allows users to create Reference Architecture in a vanilla way.
 Also, you can instantiate this RA with a Software Architecture that complains with the chosen RA.
 The system implements an engine validation that suggests to the users the action for reaching compliance.

 ## Definitions and concepts